shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 The ingoing and outgoing layers were implemented as `Downshift` and `Upshift` subclasses of the `tf.keras.layers.Layer` class.
-In the case of the `Downshift` subclass this allowed for the incorporation of a context module passing to a stride 2X2 convolution, while the `Upshift` combines an upsampling module with a localization module as described [https://arxiv.org/abs/1802.10508](here).
+In the case of the `Downshift` subclass this allowed for the incorporation of a context module passing to a stride 2X2 convolution, while the `Upshift` combines an upsampling module with a localization module as described [here](https://arxiv.org/abs/1802.10508).
 Both `Downshift` and `Upshift` subclasses are subsumed by a subclassed `My_UNet` model and are themselves composed primarily of highly flexible, again subclassed `My_Conv2D` convolutional layers.
-Lower level details are included in the relevant docstrings.
+Lower level details are included in the relevant docstrings, including in-depth descriptions of each module.

 ![](model.png)